Mesopelagic zone: Zooplankton ecology

 The mesopelagic zone hosts a diverse zooplankton community.
 Common zooplankton include copepods, krill, jellyfish, siphonophores, larvaceans, cephalopods, and pteropods.
 Food is generally scarce in the mesopelagic, so predators have to be efficient in capturing food.
 Gelatinous organisms are thought to play an important role in the ecology of the mesopelagic and are common predators.
-Though previously thought to be passive predators just drifting through the water column, jellyfish could be more active predators.
-One study found that the helmet jellyfish Periphylla periphylla exhibit social behavior and can find each other at depth and form groups.
+Though previously thought to be passive predators drifting through the water column, jellyfish may potentially be more active predators.
+One study found that helmet jellyfish, Periphylla periphylla, exhibit social behavior and can find each other at depth and form groups.
 Such behavior was previously attributed to mating, but scientists speculate this could be a feeding strategy to allow a group of jellyfish to hunt together.